 Chaperones will be determined by the type of event.
 Normally, at least one faculty member should be present.
 Events will normally be approved provided the faculty advisor has given prior approval on the standard form.
 The responsibility of the social event will rest entirely with the organization and its advisor (sponsor).

-Hazing is prohibited at Faulkner State.
+Hazing is prohibited at the College.
 Hazing is any action taken or situation created, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, or ridicule to any person.
 Such activities and situations include paddling in any form, scavenger hunts, road trips, excessive fatigue, deprivation of normal sleep, engaging in

 Quiet Week will extend through the five class days immediately preceding final examinations.
 During this period, instructors are requested not to require activity which will take students from other classes.
 The purpose of “quiet week” is to allow students and faculty members to give full attention to preparation for final examinations.
 Students and student organizations may not schedule social activities during quiet week or during the week of final examinations.

 Unauthorized Student Group Gatherings

 Any and all students and/or persons participating in an unauthorized group meeting on the campus which creates a disturbance or causes destruction of College or personal property, or brings discredit to the College, shall be subject to disciplinary action and possible civil action.

 Participants are defined as those persons actively engaged in the action and those drawn to the scene out of curiosity as spectators.
 Any student that can be identified personally by the College officials and/or through photographs taken at the scene of the disturbance are also defined as participants.